ddd-crew/core-domain-charts/README.md

 - How difficult is discovering potential new value?
 - How difficult is designing the rules, logic, and workflows that create value?
 - What level of scale does the system need to operate at? (even if rules are simpler, scale can add lots of complexity)
-- Are veery high levels of differentiation needed to displace existing market leaders or in saturated markets?
+- Are very high levels of differentiation needed to displace existing market leaders or in saturated markets?
 - Is specialist expertise/talent required (to discover and/or deliver value) that is difficult and expensive to acquire?